 Joiner Transformation in Informatica , is a connected and active transformation which let you join data from two heterogeneous source (same source system or different source system).
 Unlike normal SQL joins , we can join data from file system as well.The Joiner transformation joins sources with at least one matching column.In below article we will go through the properties of Joiner Transformation.
 We will also discuss the steps of adding /configuring Joiner transformation in Informatica Mapping.
 We will also check the some performance tuning related guidelines for Joiner Transformation.

-Business Purpose of Joiner Transformation:
+Business Scenarios of Joiner Transformation:

 As the name predict itself , the Joiner transformation is use to join data from two heterogeneous sources or data from the same source.
 The Joiner transformation uses a condition that matches one or more pairs of columns between the two sources.
 Out of two input , one is consider as master pipeline ( it is loaded first in the data cache) , then the other one is Detail pipeline which is joined with the Master data.